raspberrypilearning/n-days-of-christmas/learn.md

-By coding the N Days of Christmas with Python, you will learn:
+By coding The N Days of Christmas with Python, you will learn:

 - How to import text files into a list
 - How to construct lists and dictionaries using comprehensions